jimratliff/GenoMac-user/scripts/0_TODOs.md

   - ✅ Rename the function itself
   - ❑ Make more robust how it determines its own directory (i.e., don’t use `"${0:A}"`)
     - IN PROCESS
+- ❑ Each script file (other than hypervisor and some utility scripts)
+  - ❑ Remove entire preamble, e.g.,: source "${HOME}/.genomac-user/scripts/0_initialize_me.sh"
 - Hypervisor
   - ✅ Make scripts/hypervisor directory
   - ✅ scripts/hypervisor/hypervisor.sh